masogit/amb-doc/docs/features/adpater.md

 ### Features

-Below are features implemented in AMB Adapter modules
+Below are features implemented in AMB Adapter modules.

 #### Dynamic status

-When you stay at Adpater module, AM Browser will automatically retrieve status.
+When you stay on the Adpater page, AM Browser will automatically retrieve status.

 #### Integration points

-There are 3 kinds of AM adapters will display here:
+There are 3 types of AM adapters displayed here:

 - AM Adapter (Population adpater)
 - AM Push Adapter (Push adapter)